The pull up is one of the greatest muscle building exercises in existence, which is precisely why it’s been called the upper body squat.

 When you get on the bar you want to pull your shoulder blades down and lock your shoulders into their sockets.
 This is a far safer position and ensures that the stress will be placed directly on the muscles and not the tendons and ligaments.

-4) Maintain a Slight Elbow Bend Throughout the Set
+4) Maintain a VERY Slight Elbow Bend Throughout the Set

 This goes hand in hand with the above tip.
 Before starting your set you want to bend your elbows ever so slightly.